Current Itinerary for

 Time to head over to the lush West Coast via the Haast Pass.
 The route has numerous short walks and waterfalls to see on the way which will extend out the 3 hour drive.
 The drive into the Franz Josef glacier viewpoint shows how far the glacier has receded with markers indicating its position over the last 100 years or so.

 We will also visit Lake Mattheson which has a circular walk via a viewpoint that provides a mirror reflection of Mount Cook in the water.
-The area is also known for its Jade and you can carve your own jewelry in Hokitika.
+The area is also known for its greenstone (or jade) and you can carve your own jewelry in Hokitika.
 We can also stop at the White Heron Sanctuary for a guided boat tour to New Zealand’s only nesting site.

 Feb 25th (Thursday)